KITATUS/KITATUS.github.io/_posts/2022-03-22-productionpipeline.md

 This is usually the last step in pre-production before the move into full production.
 If a project survives this last gauntlet, production begins.

-We have previously discussed the fact that a project can end up back in Pre-Production and it is more often than not projects that rely on greenlights / funding that end up in such a situation.
+We have previously discussed the fact that a project can end up back in Pre-Production.
+It is more often than not projects that rely on greenlights / funding that end up in such a situation.

 ## Production
 This is another phase that varies wildly between studios and projects.
 There is no set in stone step-by-step guide for Production that is adopted throughout the industry (a common trend for almost everything game development related).